tp-pro/tipitsimple/README.md

 - New RPC URL: [`http://127.0.0.1:8545/`]
 - Chain ID: `31337` — This is the default chain identifier that is implemented by Hardhat.
 - Currency Symbol: `HardhatETH` — This is up to you and defines the symbol for the local network currency (ie. ETH).

+Then add local wallets you can use with local hardhat blockchain

+### Test the smart contract

 You can pass tests